 An intimate enclave of 22 custom homesites awaits you in Stage Station.
 Home to the original 1800s Stage Coach Station House, Stage Station is a sanctuary where the world ends and life begins.
 These custom homesites offer panoramic views, majestic ponderosa pines and native scrub oak, and rock formations.

-custom HOMESITES AVAILABLE NOW.
+CUSTOM HOMESITES AVAILABLE NOW.
 THIS COMMUNITY IS UNDER CONSTRUCTION AND A GUIDED TOUR WITH JAYDEN HOMES IS REQUIRED TO VIEW ALL HOMESITES.
-PLEASE CALL 719.200.6096 OR EMAIL US AT SALES@JAYDENHOMESCOLORADO.COM.
+PLEASE CONTACT US AT 719.200.6096 OR SALES@JAYDENHOMESCOLORADO.COM.

 Shopping and Services

 Nestled in the Woodmen Valley, Stage Station offers the convenience of location, location, location!
 Located west of I-25, off Woodmen Road, Stage Station is minutes from I-25 which offers convenient access shopping, dining, and entertainment for those traveling south to downtown Colorado Springs, east to Academy Boulevard or Powers Boulevard, or north to The Shops at Briargate or Interquest Parkway.
 A scenic place to call home, Stage Station is minutes from the Santa Fe Regional Trail.